fellipec/customshell/README.md

 ## Compatibility

 This script was written to be executed on **Debian Bookworm** or newer.
 When running on Debian derivatives distros, check if all the packages could be installed.
+It's tested with Linux Mint 21.3 too.

 ## Configuration changes: